erichrutz/markdown-buddy-react/README.md

 npm run dev
 ```

-4. Open your browser to `http://localhost:5173` (default Vite port)
+4. Open your browser to `http://localhost:3002`

 ### Building for Production